-Its snow-capped mountains, dominant skylines and mesmerising landscapes are just a small part of the appeal of this area.
+Its snow-capped mountains, dominant skylines and mesmerizing landscapes are just a small part of the appeal of this area.

 If you are looking to explore the great unknown the Caucasus Mountains are a magnificent option to immerse yourself in isolation and experience a region rarely experienced by people.

 The trek from Mestia to Ushguli, in the Svaneti region of Georgia, is one of the most popular multi-day treks in Georgia.
-The trek is easily accessible and not too long.
+It is easily accessible and not too long.

 The trek is 54km (34-miles) long and should take 4 days.
-The trek is considered to be of moderate difficulty but should be possible for most people of decent fitness.
+This route is considered to be of moderate difficulty but should be possible for most people of decent fitness.

 The longest day is about 19km, but the rest of the days are between 10-15km long.
 There are some step parts, but they won’t be longer than 2 hours.

 A great feature of this trek is the availability of guesthouses along the route, meaning you will have access to food, a hot shower and a comfortable place to stay.